sandrolain/httpcache/README.md

 ### Cache Headers Supported

-- `Cache-Control` (max-age, no-cache, no-store, etc.)
+- `Cache-Control` (max-age, no-cache, no-store, stale-while-revalidate, etc.)
 - `ETag` and `If-None-Match`
 - `Last-Modified` and `If-Modified-Since`
 - `Expires`
 - `Vary`
 - `stale-if-error` (RFC 5861)
+- `stale-while-revalidate` (RFC 5861)

 ### Detecting Cache Hits

 When `MarkCachedResponses` is enabled, cached responses include the `X-From-Cache` header set to "1".

+Additionally, the `X-Cache-Freshness` header indicates the freshness state of the cached response:

+- `fresh` - Response is within its max-age and can be served directly
+- `stale` - Response has expired and will be revalidated
+- `stale-while-revalidate` - Response is stale but can be served immediately while being revalidated asynchronously
+- `transparent` - Response should not be served from cache

-Additionally, when a cached response is revalidated with the server (receiving a 304 Not Modified), the `X-Revalidated` header is also set to "1".
+When a cached response is revalidated with the server (receiving a 304 Not Modified), the `X-Revalidated` header is also set to "1".
 This allows you to distinguish between:

 - Responses served directly from cache (only `X-From-Cache: 1`)
 - Responses that were revalidated with the server (both `X-From-Cache: 1` and `X-Revalidated: 1`)